Search

 Pollution Levels Are Rising Again

-A year ago, carbon emissions were lower in many places around the globe.
+A year ago, carbon emissions were lower in many places around the country and the globe.

 The canals of Venice were filled with crystal clear water.
 Chinese skies were smog-free.
 Scientists predicted that the improvement in air and water pollution could save millions of lives.

-But now, in 2021, with loosening COVID restrictions, that’s all changing.
 We’re now learning that air pollution is bouncing back to pre-COVID levels.
-Last year’s dip didn’t have a meaningful effect on the long-term build-up of carbon dioxide in Earth’s atmosphere.
+The dip caused by COVID didn’t have a meaningful effect on the long-term build-up of carbon dioxide in Earth’s atmosphere.

 That’s a challenging goal.
 So it’s up to all of us to help.